- CADS Altered High Regional Youth Service

-- Relevant three year tertiary qualification and professional registration (or the ability to work towards).
+- Relevant three year tertiary qualification and professional registration (or the ability to work towards this).

 - Knowledge of the concepts and implications of the Harm Reduction model, and willingness to work within this framework.

-- Proven skills in clinical assessment, treatment planning and goal setting.
+- Proven skills in clinical assessment, treatment planning and intervention.